Clinical Research Coordinator Discussion

 Our Education Series offers educational opportunities for students, investigators and all members of the research community to gain state of the art research skills, engage with peers, colleagues, and facilitators to foster positive inquiry and enable interdisciplinary collaboration.
 Educational topics range from performing literature reviews and project feasibility assessments, to submitting successful grant applications and publishing scientific findings.

 This Emerging Physician Scientists Program is designed to foster new physician faculty researchers by enhancing their skills in translational research and guiding them through the complexities of local and federal funding mechanisms.
 Support is offered by our team of experts and through pilot grants to explore preliminary research in your area of expertise.

 We offer grant support to maximize your prospect for funding success on your next grant application.
-Our team of experts can offer guidance in all facets of grant development, including biostatistics, data sciences, financial reporting and more.
+Our team of experts can offer guidance in all facets of grant development and the submission process.